SumiSastri/react-basics-to-hooks/fundamentals/src/components/readme.md

 Especially with the introduction of Hooks, it is recommended to start by using functional component over a class-based component.

-##ß What is a Class component and when should you use it?
+## What is a Class component and when should you use it?

 Class, Container, Stateful or Smart components contain State.
 State is an object.It is the underlying data of a user interface, everytime this data changes the component is updated and re-rendered.
 To get the boiler plate the short code is `rce` React-ClassComponent-Extends ReactComponent.
 The Class component comes with a single, void method `React.Component.render()` and it renders a JSX element and its props.